rdehaan/KRR-course-2021/hw2/description.md

 A Python notebook is available [on Canvas](https://canvas.uva.nl/files/4958498/download?download_frd=1) with some skeleton code.
 Use this notebook to submit your solutions.
+For more instructions for submission, see the [assignment on Canvas](https://canvas.uva.nl/courses/21424/assignments/247527).

 ## BombKnightSudoku's